 PathEditor

-PathEditor also offers an advanced mode, where you can do more than just editing the PATH variable.
-To learn about the advanced mode, look at the program’s manual.
+PathEditor also offers an advanced mode.
+To learn about that, look at the program’s manual.

 Rapid Environment Editor

-For something that can do more than either pathed or PathEditor, you can try the Rapid Environment Editor, a feature-rich viewer and editor for all environnent variables:
+If you need more than what pathed or PathEditor offer, Rapid Environment Editor is a feature-rich viewer and editor for all environnent variables:

-I have not used or explored Rapid Environment Editor properly, because it is more than I need.
-So, I can’t say how good it is in practice.
-But it seems to be a carefully made application, and the fact that it has been translated in 13 languages, all by volunteers, suggests that it works well and that it is appreciated by lots of people.
+I have not used or Rapid Environment Editor extensively and cannot evaluate it properly.
+It seems to be a carefully made application.
+The fact that it has been translated in 13 languages, all by volunteers, suggests that it is appreciated by lots of people.

 Other